 Masouleh village

-Located approximately 60 km southwest of Rasht and 32 km west of Fuman, Masouleh village has been built into Alborz Mountains, 1,050 meters above sea level.
+Located about 60 km southwest of Rasht and 32 km west of Fuman, Masouleh village is nestled in the Alborz Mountains at an elevation of 1,050 meters above sea level.
+This picturesque village is renowned for its unique traditional architecture and is one of the most captivating natural attractions of Iran.

 Masouleh traditional food is also one of the tourist attractions of this village:

 One of the traditional dishes of Masouleh is called Mirza Ghasemi.
-Mirza Ghasemi is one of the delicious dishes cooked in North Iran.
+This is one of the delicious dishes cooked in North Iran.
 Origination of this dish goes back to 1860 AD, named after its innovator, Qasim Khan Vali, the governor of Rasht.

 Masouleh souvenirs is another tourist attraction of the this village: